José Contreras: Chicago White Sox

 On July 31, 2004, Contreras was traded to the White Sox for pitcher Esteban Loaiza.
 Contreras pitched inconsistently for the White Sox, up until the end of the season.
 On the last day of the season, he threw eight innings of two-hit baseball against the Kansas City Royals, earning his 13th win of the season.
 He finished with a 13–9 record, a 5.50 ERA, and 150 strikeouts in 1701/3 innings between New York and Chicago.

 The 2005 season began with mixed results for Contreras.
 Contreras started the season with five consecutive no-decisions and an ERA of 3.04, but pitched poorly after that until the All-Star break, with a 4–3 record.
 The first game after the break (July 14), Contreras pitched extremely well, beating the Indians 1–0.

-As the White Sox raced to the playoffs in the second half of the 2005 season, Contreras became Chicago's most reliable pitcher, winning his last eight starts and on occasion halting the team's losing streaks.
-One of the main reasons was the way he pitched.
+Contreras won his last eight starts.
 With the help of fellow Cuban Orlando Hernández, Contreras began dropping his arm angle during his delivery.
 Contreras also contributed the three postseason victories that tied Andy Pettitte for the most second half victories in the Major Leagues with 11, and he threw his first Major League complete game against the Minnesota Twins, on September 23.
 Contreras finished the season 15–7 with a 3.61 ERA in 32 starts, along with 154 strikeouts in 2042/3 innings.

 Contreras started Game 1 of every series during the playoffs, winning two out of his three Game 1 starts.
 The one he lost was to the Los Angeles Angels, which allowed Contreras to earn the win in the pennant clinching Game 5, the fourth consecutive complete game for White Sox starting pitching.
 Contreras went 3–1 with a 3.09 ERA, 14 strikeouts, and only two walks in four starts during the postseason.
 During Game 1 of the 2005 World Series, television commentators said that Contreras, who started the game for the White Sox, had his name banned from being mentioned in Cuba by order of President Fidel Castro.
 White Sox games were also banned from Cuban television and could be seen only with illegal television satellites.
-The White Sox went on to win the World Series in four games, sweeping the Houston Astros.
+The White Sox won the World Series in four games, sweeping the Houston Astros.